Applying Maslow's Hierarchy to a School

 A new teacher’s primary concern is survival.
 Pay, contract, basic stability.
 A school head who tries to motivate a new teacher through autonomy and challenge before the basic needs are met has misread the level.

-Employees whose lowest level needs have not been met will make job decisions based on compensation, safety, or stability concerns.
+Employees whose lowest-level needs are not met make job decisions based on compensation, safety, or stability.

 This is why a teacher will leave a school where she has interesting work but unstable pay for a school with boring work and stable pay.
 The lower need overrides the higher.

-Also, employees will revert to satisfying their lowest level needs when these needs are no longer met or are threatened.
+Employees revert to satisfying their lowest-level needs when those needs are no longer met or come under threat.

 A teacher who has reached self-actualisation can drop back to physiological mode if a sudden pay cut or job threat appears.
 The level is not permanent; it can move down as well as up.